 In light of the recent decision in Phillips v.
 Philip Morris Companies Inc., class action lawsuits alleging violations of consumer sales and deceptive trade practices laws are likely to become much less popular in Ohio.

 On May 14, the Health Care Fraud Prevention and Enforcement Action Team announced a nationwide takedown of 89 individuals for alleged health care fraud schemes.

 Bulletin detailing the Ohio statute setting forth a multi-step process to be specifically followed in order to accomplish the merging of the surface and mineral interests.

 Significant regulatory changes in Ohio and increased competition present an opportunity for municipalities to secure better electric and natural gas pricing for their constituents.

-House Bill 138 has been introduced to make sweeping changes in the operations of the Ohio Board of Tax Appeals (BTA).
-The bill serves as a response to long-running complaints regarding the operation of the BTA.
-The proposal would modernize many provisions and bring them into closer alignment with procedures in the state’s trial courts.
+Ohio House Bill 138 has been introduced to make sweeping changes in the operations of the Ohio Board of Tax Appeals.

 Bulletin on the defeat by a federal court of appeals of the NLRB’s rule requiring employers to post a notice of employee union-related rights.

 Bulletin on recent jury verdict finding South Carolina's Tuomey Healthcare System in violation of Stark Law and False Claims Act with penalties of at least $39 million.

 Bulletin on continued enforcement of health care providers under the False Claims Act.

 Bulletin on an Ohio court of appeals decision setting some parameters for when a business may be held liable for the fraudulent conduct of its independent contractors.